 Sensitivity in the teeth can be uncomfortable and inconvenient.
-Exposure to pressure or hot and cold temperatures creates severe discomfort, making it hard for you to enjoy your favorite foods.
+Exposure to pressure or hot and cold temperatures creates severe discomfort, making it hard for you to enjoy your favourite foods.
 Some people have teeth so sensitive that even a rush of air can trigger pain.
 Fortunately, using sensitive toothpaste can help reduce your discomfort.

 What Causes Tooth Sensitivity?

-Without the usual protection of the enamel, the dentin is exposed to hot and cold liquids, air, extremely sweet foods and other stimuli.
+Without the usual protection of the enamel, the dentine is exposed to hot and cold liquids, air, extremely sweet foods and other stimuli.
 This increased exposure leads to more signals passing into the tooth pulp, creating a higher level of sensitivity.

 Enamel can suffer damage due to decay or trauma, but gradual erosion is more common.
 If your enamel is naturally thin, you're more likely to see it erode over time.
 Even normal enamel, however, can be worn down due to a stiff toothbrush, abrasive toothpaste or an abundance of acidic foods such as citrus fruits and sour candies.
-When enamel erodes far enough to expose the dentin, sensitivity sets in.
+When enamel erodes far enough to expose the dentine, sensitivity sets in.